6 Digestive System Facts That Might Surprise You

-In simple terms, digestion means to break down food into something small enough for the body to absorb and use.
-In the human body, lots of organs work on digestion.
+In simple terms, digestion means breaking down food into something small enough for the body to absorb and use.
+Many organs work on digestion in the human body.
 Together, the whole team is called the digestive system.
-Keep reading to see any of these digestive system facts will surprise you!
+Keep reading to see if these digestive system facts will surprise you!

 All about the digestive system for kids